flatcar-archive/flatcar-docs/os/booting-on-brightbox.md

 ## Using Flatcar Linux

 Now that you have a cluster bootstrapped it is time to play around.
-Check out the [Container Linux Quickstart](quickstart.md) guide or dig into [more specific topics](https://coreos.com/docs).
+Check out the [Flatcar Linux Quickstart](quickstart.md) guide or dig into [more specific topics](https://coreos.com/docs).